Woutah/pyside6-utils/README.md

 # Acknowledgements
-This package uses icons from and based off of the Tango Desktop Project: http://tango.freedesktop.org/Tango_Desktop_Project
+This package uses icons from (and based off) the Tango Desktop Project: http://tango.freedesktop.org/Tango_Desktop_Project